zilishen/documentation/content/nms/acm/how-to/policies/advanced-security.md

 ---
-title: "Advanced Security"
-draft: false
-description: "Learn how to add an NGINX App Protect WAF policy to your environment by using the Advanced Security policy in NGINX Management Suite API Connectivity Manager."
+description: Learn how to add an NGINX App Protect WAF policy to your environment by using the Advanced Security policy in NGINX Management Suite API Connectivity Manager.
-docs: "DOCS-1264"
+docs: DOCS-1264
+doctypes:
+- API Connectivity Manager
+- api management
+- concept
+tags:
+- docs
+title: Advanced Security
+toc: true
 weight: 350
-toc: true
-tags: [ "docs" ]
-doctypes: ["API Connectivity Manager", "api management", "concept"]
-journeys: ["getting started", "using"]
-personas: ["devops"]
 ---

 ## Overview